FedericoMontini98/Cybersecurity-Project-of-Cloud-Storage/README.md

 University project for the *Foundations of Cybersecurity* course (MSc Computer Engineering) by Fabrizio Lanzillo, Federico Montini e Niko Salamini.

+Design of a Client-Server application that resembles a Cloud Storage.

 Developed in C++14 and OpenSSL 1.1.1 for Linux systems and consists of 2 different programs:
 - client.exe
 - server.exe